GilNimr/docker-flags/README.md

 # docker-flags
-a docker image for our game flags (college project)
+a docker image for our game flags (college project).